 (b) The Potentiality of Air Transport conclusively demonstrated, prior to 1942, air transport was confined in the main, to carrying passengers, limited supplies, usually of an emergency nature, mail, aid for cargo transport on a limited scale.
 The situation in China demanded that some form of aerial transport be initiated since the terrain and the enemy prevented the use of the conventional land and sea lanes of communication.

-(c) Initial successes soon proved that only the numbers of available aircraft and airfields limited the amount of cargo that could be airlifted.
-As these planes were supplies, new airfields were constructed and personnel made available, the intensity of the ground and air operation increased.
+(c) Initial successes soon proved that only the number of available aircraft and airfields limited the amount of cargo that could be airlifted.
+As these planes were supplied, new airfields were constructed and personnel made available, the intensity of the ground and air operations increased.

 (d) The ability of air transport to adequately provide for combat forces isolated from the land and sea lanes of communication was amply demonstrated.

 (e) The acceptance of this new doctrine, new because it was not accepted by strategic planners prior to 1942, gives rise to three ideas:

 (1) Land or sea lines of communication to battle areas are not essential, though the size of force supported will be governed by limitations discussed previously.
 The aerial line of communication is particularly adaptable to operations in areas where: (a) difficult terrain forms a barrier to landlines; (b) sea lines or waterways are not available or enemy-controlled; (c) a combination of aforementioned conditions; (d) the use of an aerial line of communication may be required where speed rather than the economy is the governing factor.